DAndrewA/sat-val-framework/example/README.md

 The scripts for running the analysis and producing the resulting figures are found within the `figures` directory.
 Each figure has its own script implementing the analysis, with common functionality shared within `figures/common`.
 Paper-like figures with your own results should be possible to produce by using the inkscape-generated `figures/**/f??.svg` files and rendering these to .pdf files.
+The analysis scripts should be ran within the directory they are found in.